Christian Living

 Discontentment often leads to anger and resentment toward God.
 When we think God is not treating us right, our dissatisfaction can rapidly become anger toward Him.
 Consider Cain, for example.
 When God did not favor his offering as He did Abel’s, Cain became dissatisfied with God.
 He felt God did not treat him rightly and, in his anger, killed his brother.
 Jonah is another example; he was displeased and discontent with God’s forgiving disposition toward Nineveh and became furious at God.

-SEE ALSO: Cultivating Contentment: Counterfeits of Contentment
+SEE ALSO: Cultivating Contentment: The Secret to Attain Contentment Part 1

 Anger and resentment are destructive sins that taint our lives, hinder our communion with God, and damage our relationships with others.
 James 1:20 reminds us, “The anger of man does not produce the righteousness of God,” Proverbs 29:22 cautions us, “A man of wrath stirs up strife, and one given to anger causes much transgression.”